 This applies to you as an Original Equipment Manufacturer (OEM) and especially to your customers.
 Why would your customer invest in assets with smart sensors and a condition monitoring system and why would you decide to build these?
-Let’s take a look at all the costs and gains of a predictive maintenance strategy and how you can build your own business case to determine the return on investment and total cost of ownership.
+Let’s take a look at all the predictive maintenance cost savings and gains of a predictive maintenance strategy and how you can build your own business case to determine the return on investment and total cost of ownership.

 Before we get to the numbers part, a quick recap.
-Many industrial plants these days still use a preventive maintenance strategy for their asset management.
-A mechanic comes by every few months for a scheduled maintenance check of industrial assets, whether or not the machine is working fine or has a failure.
+Many industrial plants these days still use a reactive maintenance or preventive maintenance strategy for their asset management.
+A mechanic comes by every few months for a scheduled maintenance check of industrial assets, whether or not the machine is working fine or has an equipment failure.

 With predictive maintenance the assets have smart sensors on them that constantly monitor the condition of a machine and send that data to the cloud.
-By analyzing that data you can predict when and where an asset is about to fail, thus only requiring downtime when necessary.
+By analyzing that data you can predict when and where an asset is about to fail.
+This leads to reduced downtime of assets.
 Click here to read more about different maintenance types and all the ways predictive maintenance will save you money.

-Compared to reactive or preventive maintenance the costs of implementing a predictive maintenance program are higher, but it’ll save an organization money in the long run thus increasing profit.
+Compared to reactive maintenance or preventive maintenance the costs of implementing a predictive maintenance management program are higher, but it’ll save an organization money in the long term thus increasing profit.
 There’s two players in this story: the OEM and its customer, the plant owner/end user of the asset.

 An OEM that builds machines without smart sensors usually sells the assets for a lower price and then makes money through a service contract and spare parts.
-Scheduled plant visits, asset checks and preventive upkeep are meant to keep machines from failing in the future.
+Preventative maintenance follows a strict maintenance schedule.
+During scheduled maintenance tasks, assets are checked and preventive upkeep is meant to keep machines from failing in the future.
 This is where part of the OEM’s profit comes from and where a big part of the maintenance costs come from for the plant owner.

-Developing a machine with smart sensors requires a different approach for the OEM, therefore the initial cost of the asset goes up.
+Developing a machine with smart sensors requires a different approach for the OEM, therefore the initial cost of the asset goes up, but in the long run its a cost effective solution.
 On the buyer’s side it also requires setting up a secure network, training staff, changing procedures and more.
 It’s the returns that make it worth it though.

-The US Department of Energy has reported on studies that give insight on average gains that can be realized by a predictive maintenance program.
+The US Department of Energy has reported on studies that give insight on average predictive maintenance cost savings that can be realized by a predictive maintenance strategy.
 The most important number they’re reporting is a projected ROI of ten times the investment.
-Clearly, the exact outcome depends on the type of industry and size of the plant.
-However, even when you skip actual numbers and look at average savings percentages, the numbers don’t lie.
+Clearly, the exact outcome and bottom line depends on the type of industry and size of the plant.
+However, even when you skip actual numbers and look at average cost savings percentages, the numbers don’t lie.
 Based on survey results, these are the industrial averages as a result of a predictive maintenance strategy.